All Episodes

 This fight will be difficult.

-And so I call on everybody standing here and those who can hear my voice.
+And so I call on everybody standing here and those that can hear my voice that we now must be determined to fight for the long haul.

-All right, the ongoing snowflake superstorm last night ending in violence at UC Berkeley.
+All right, the ongoing Snowflake superstorm last night ending in violence at UC Berkeley.

 By the way, I hope most of you know Janet Napolitano, the president of the University of California.